Teleport - Multi-Factor SSH and Kubectl Authentication

 CA pin sha256:abdc1245efgh5678abdc1245efgh5678abdc1245efgh5678abdc1245efgh5678

-commands on your Auth Service host. - WebAuthn configured on this cluster
+commands on the computer that hosts the Teleport Auth Service for full permissions. - WebAuthn configured on this cluster

 - Second factor hardware device, such as YubiKey or SoloKey